-For a limited time, you can buy 2 books and get 1 free on Amazon.
+For a limited time, you can get $5 off a $20 book purchase on Amazon.
 There are hundreds of books that qualify for the sale.
 Many of them are already on sale individually, which makes the savings even higher!

 Add the books to your cart, and the discount will be applied at checkout.
 No promo code is needed.

-For a limited time, you can buy 2 books and get 1 free on Target.
+For a limited time, you can get $5 off a $20 book purchase on Target.
 This is the same kind of promotion as Amazon, but the book selection is a bit different.
 If one store doesn’t have what you are looking for, check the other.

 I can’t wait to hear what free books you decide to get!